rbannist/ContainersOnAzure_IntroLab/README.md

 ![alt text](https://github.com/shanepeckham/ContainersOnAzure_IntroLab/blob/master/images/K8secrets.png)
 <br><br>
-### Associate the environment variables with container that we want to deploy to Kubernetes
+### Associate the environment variables with the container that we want to deploy to Kubernetes

 We will now deploy our container via a yaml file, which is [here](https://github.com/shanepeckham/ContainersOnAzure_IntroLab/blob/master/go_order_sb.yaml).
 However, before we do, we need to edit this file to ensure we set our environment variables and ensure that you have set your private Azure Container Registry correctly.
-Fill out the relevant lines and then save the file to your user profile directory as 'goordersb.yaml'.
+Fill out the relevant lines and then save the file to your user profile directory as 'go_order_sb.yaml'.

 ```